DURBAN CHESS CLUB

 This page includes the games from the 1969, 1971 and 1972 Natal Opens, as well as games from the 1978, 1993, 1995 and 1996 South African Opens held in Durban - some 3,300 games in total.
 A special collection is all of the games (over 1,200) published in the Durban Chess Club Bulletin from 1973 to 1996.

-Recent updates: Club championships about to start, notice of Fischer memorial rapid, notes on blitz event, Blackburn obituary, final Moss Kolnik 2014 report with games, Nashlen stars at SA Closed, calendar for 2014 published, reformatted Durban champions page, reformatted 2013 results to save space, stories for 2013 archived.
+Recent updates: entry form for KZN open, pairings for Club championships, Churton obituary, added photo of Miller, update to page on Borders, report on Ethekwini open, report on Fischer memorial rapid, results of Blitz event, Blackburn obituary, added page on Bentham, final Moss Kolnik 2014 report with games, Nashlen stars at SA Closed, calendar for 2014 published, reformatted Durban champions page, reformatted 2013 results to save space, stories for 2013 archived.

 For previous news stories refer to my News from 2013 page, which contains links to previous news stories going back to 2004 at the bottom of the page.